 The Blueprint identifies what CRM software is needed by who and when to achieve defined benefits.
 Or put another way, it specifies CRM software scope (capabilities, functionality, subscription tier, support services), when software is needed, defined users for each part of the application and the relative or measured value for each application.
 The Blueprint should project CRM software requirements over a 3- or 5-year horizon.
 It is essential to collaborate with each department to understand their expected growth and any future capabilities.

-Defining CRM software scope is challenging because it requires expertise of both the CRM software application and specifically what CRM software is needed to achieve slated business objectives.
+Defining CRM software scope is challenging because it requires expertise of both the CRM software application and knowing what CRM software is needed to achieve slated business objectives.

 Timing is included so that CRM software can be purchased when it's needed.
 No sense in buying all the user licenses or customer support now if the implementation go-live event is many months down the road.